Detecting chromium exposure

 The National Institute for Occupational Safety and Health document on occupational exposure reviews the data supporting use of urine to assess chromium exposure.
 The biological exposure index (BEI) for total chromium in urine measured at the end of the shift at the end of the workweek is 25 mcg/L. The BEI for the increase in total chromium during a shift is 10 mcg/L. A test for this specific purpose (CRUO / Chromium Occupational Exposure, Random, Urine) is available.

-Normal specimens have extremely low levels of creatinine; elevated results could easily be a result of external contamination.
+Normal specimens have extremely low levels of chromium; elevated results could easily be a result of external contamination.
 Precautions must be taken to ensure the specimen is not contaminated.
 Metal-free urine collection procedures must be followed.
 Refrigeration is preferred over chemical methods of preservation.

 Specimen collection procedures for chromium require special specimen collection tubes, rigorous attention to ultraclean specimen collection and handling procedures, and analysis in an ultraclean facility.
 Unless all of these precautions are taken, elevated urine chromium results may be an incidental and misleading finding.